MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-ecosystem.md

   "ChannelService": "https://botframework.azure.us"
 }
 ```

-2. If you are using .NET core, you will need to add a ConfigurationChannelProvider in your startup.cs file.
+1. If you are using .NET core, you will need to add a ConfigurationChannelProvider in your startup.cs file.
 How you do this varies based on which version of the SDK you are using.

 - For versions 4.3 and above, in your ConfigureServices method, you need to create a ConfigurationChannelProvider instance.
 When using the BotFrameworkHttpAdapter class, you inject this as singleton into the service collection like this:

 ```csharp
 services.AddSingleton<IChannelProvider, ConfigurationChannelProvider>();
 ```

 - For versions prior to 4.3, in your ConfigureServices method, find the AddBot method.
 When setting the options, make sure you add:

 ```csharp
 options.ChannelProvider = new ConfigurationChannelProvider();
 ```

-You can find more information concerning Govenment Services [here](https://docs.microsoft.com/azure/azure-government/documentation-government-services-aiandcognitiveservices#azure-bot-service)
+You can find more information concerning Government Services [here](https://docs.microsoft.com/azure/azure-government/documentation-government-services-aiandcognitiveservices#azure-bot-service)

-## How does the Bot Framework relate to Cognitive Services?

-Both the Bot Framework and [Cognitive Services](https://www.microsoft.com/cognitive) are built from years of research and use in popular Microsoft products.
-These capabilities enable every organization to take advantage of the power of data, the cloud and intelligence to build their own intelligent systems that unlock new opportunities, increase their speed of business and lead the industries in which they serve their customers.

 ## What is the Direct Line channel?